Reconstructing the velocity field beyond the local universe: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Andreas Faltenbacher, Mat Smith, Martin Hendry, Roy Maartens, Daniele Bertacca, Rafal Szepietowski, Yong-Seon Song, Kazuya Koyama, Prina Patel, and Emma Beynon for useful discussions.
-RJ acknowledges the support of the SKA - South Africa and the National Research Foundation (NRF), as well as the hospitality of the Institute of Cosmology and Gravitation (ICG) at the University of Portsmouth and the South African Astronomical Observatory (SAAO) where some of this work was carried out.
-DB is supported by an RCUK Academic Fellowship.
+We would like to extend special thanks to Enzo Branchini and Adi Nusser for stimulating discussions, their comments and reading several drafts of this paper.
+We also would like to thank Martin Hendry, Mat Smith, Andreas Faltenbacher, Roy Maartens, Daniele Bertacca, Rafal Szepietowski, Yong-Seon Song, Kazuya Koyama, Prina Patel, Emma Beynon, Robert Crittenden and Philip Marshall for useful discussions.
+RJ acknowledges the support of the SKA - South Africa and the National Research Foundation (NRF), as well as the hospitality of the Institute of Cosmology and Gravitation (ICG) at the University of Portsmouth where some of this work was carried out.
+DB and RN are supported by the UK Science \& Technology Facilities Council (grant nos.
+ST/H002774/1 and ST/K0090X/1).
 The analysis was performed with the SCIAMA High Performance Computing cluster supported by the ICG, at the University of Portsmouth.
 We would like to thank the SCIAMA cluster administrator, Gary Burton, for all his help.
+Please contact the authors to request access to research materials discussed in this paper.